AnatoliiKyrylenko/Backup-Web-Server/README.md

 Running on server.
 This script asks to authorize the yandex.disk, (need be registered).
 Create directory /home/backup/, & archiving /etc, /var/www, Database (MyaQL or MariaDB).
-Ask root passwor at DateBase for copy Database
+Asks root passwor at DateBase for copy Database
-Moveing backup to yandex.disk cloud.
+Moves backup to yandex.disk cloud.
-Unmount yandex cloud.
+Unmounts yandex cloud.

 ### RestoreWSYD.sh
 Running on server.
 Script asks to authorize the yandex.disk.
-Moveing backup (with yundex, need be only one file backup) to your server.
+Moves backup (with yundex, need be only one file backup) to your server.
 Unpacks directories /var/www & /etc.
-Ask root passwor at DateBase for restoring.
+Asks root passwor at DateBase for restoring.
-Unmount yandex cloud.
+Unmounts yandex cloud.
-Restarting apache2 и mysql.
+Restarts apache2 и mysql.

 # Explanation RU
 ### BackupWS.sh